mAzurkovic/HackReader/README.md

 > The official code base for the HackReader application

-Version 1.1 - View in Play Store
+Version 1.1 - (View in the Play Store)[https://play.google.com/store/apps/details?id=com.ionicframework.hackernewsreader296388]

 ## About